SySS-Research/Lauschgeraet/README.md

 Variant 2 (virtual machine)
 ---------------------------

-Make sure the virtual machine is exposing an SSH service and root is allowed to log in via SSH.
+Make sure the virtual machine is exposing an SSH service, has access to the internet and root is allowed to log in via SSH.
 Then run:

     install.sh root@<HOST> <PORT>